MischaU8/yumyum/tools/extend-sheet-trim-tip_LTD5XzbUrKg.md

 Version: 1.1.38
 Uploaded: 2023-07-03

-yum yum Floyd here with an extended sheet trim tip in Plasticity when using the extend sheet tool any faces on the same sheet it encounters will automatically be trimmed use this handy feature of the extend sheet tool to enhance asset creation in Plasticity
+When using the [[extend sheet tool]], any faces on the same sheet it encounters will automatically be trimmed.

+Use this handy feature of the extend sheet tool to enhance asset creation in Plasticity.